Cycling in Wellington

-Cycling in Wellington is a mode of transport which has historically had high levels of modal share in Wellington, New Zealand.
-However, the dominance of the car in the city and general changes in transport patterns have made it a very marginal transport mode as of the 21st century.
+Cycling is a mode of transport which has historically had high levels of modal share in Wellington, New Zealand.
+However, the dominance of the car in the city and broader changes in transport patterns have made it a very marginal transport mode by the 21st century.
 Following a national decline in utility cycling levels post-WW2, cycling as a mode of everyday transport within Wellington began a slow resurgence in the 1970s, and the 2000s saw renewed advocacy and new infrastructure projects.